yangeorget/nucs/docs/source/reference/reference_heuristics.rst

    This heuristics chooses the value of the domain that minimizes the cost.

-   :param params: a two-dimensional costs array, by variable then by value
-   :type params: NDArray
    :param shr_domains_stack: the stack of shared domains
    :type shr_domains_stack: NDArray
    :param not_entailed_propagators_stack: the stack of not entailed propagators